VBTI-development/onedl-mmrotate/README.md

 ### Highlight

+The VBTI development team is reviving MMLabs code, making it work with newer pytorch versions and fixing bugs.
+We are only a small team, so your help is appreciated.

 We are excited to announce our latest work on real-time object recognition tasks, **RTMDet**, a family of fully convolutional single-stage detectors.
 RTMDet not only achieves the best parameter-accuracy trade-off on object detection from tiny to extra-large model sizes but also obtains new state-of-the-art performance on instance segmentation and rotated object detection tasks.
 Details can be found in the [technical report](https://arxiv.org/abs/2212.07784).
 Pre-trained models are [here](configs/rotated_rtmdet).

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/rtmdet-an-empirical-study-of-designing-real/real-time-instance-segmentation-on-mscoco)](https://paperswithcode.com/sota/real-time-instance-segmentation-on-mscoco?p=rtmdet-an-empirical-study-of-designing-real)